devtron-labs/devtron/docs/user-guide/global-configurations/docker-registries.md

 ### Registry type

-Select `Registry type` from the drop-down, currently we are supporting multiple types of container registry across different global platforms. by default `ECR` is selected
+Select `Registry type` from the drop-down, currently we are supporting multiple types of container registry across different global platforms.
+By default `ECR` is selected.

-Registries we are supporting are-:
+Registries we are supporting are:

   * <a href= #ECR>Elastic Container Registry (ECR)</a>
   * <a href= #Docker>Docker-Hub</a>